Pressure washer pump types

 Understanding the Main Pressure Washer Pump Types

-When you start searching for a pressure washer, one of the first things you’ll notice is that there are a few different pressure washer pumps available, and each type has benefits and drawbacks associated with it.
+When you start searching for a pressure washer, one of the first things you’ll notice is that several different pressure washer pumps are available, each with its own benefits and drawbacks.

 There are also different brands to consider, and you should know which type of pressure washer uses which pump so you can make an informed decision when you shop.